Severson-Group/eMach/docs/source/documentation.rst

 Detail the required inputs to the problem and analyzer classes.
 This must include a table with the following three columns:

-1. Arguments
+1. Argument
-2. Descriptions
+2. Description
-3. Units (if necessary)
+3. Units

-It should be noted that separate tables should be provided for the initializer of the problem class and the analyzer class.
+Separate tables should be provided for the initializer of the problem class and the analyzer class (if the analyzer class has an initializer).

 A copy-paste example code block must be included after the table that illustrates the necessary includes, creating a problem object, and creating an analyzer object.

 Output to User
 *******************************************